 Sergey Nivens - Fotolia

 "Data quality is a day-to-day effort.
-You need tools that clean up data, while also ensuring that business processes are followed," said Seals, vice president and CIO at Breitburn, which is based in Los Angeles.
+You need tools that clean up data, while also ensuring that business processes are followed [on data entry]," said Seals, vice president and CIO at Breitburn, which is based in Los Angeles.

-As part of work to combine diverse systems acquired via mergers, Breitburn implemented an ERP system from Enertia Software for general ledger, electronic invoicing and other needs.
-The ERP system was connected to a data warehouse.
+As part of work to combine diverse systems acquired via mergers, Breitburn implemented an ERP system from Enertia Software for general ledger, electronic invoicing and other operational needs.
+The system also connects to a data warehouse to support business intelligence and analytics applications.

-Seals took over management of this implementation project upon joining the company in 2014.
+Seals took over management of the ERP implementation upon joining the company in 2014.
 It was his job, he said with some bemusement, "to finish up the project and not screw anything up."

 After the big bang

-After the major "big bang" -- Seals' term for the work of launching a comprehensive ERP system -- wrapped up in April 2015, Breitburn set about to ensure data standards were continuously kept.
+After the major "big bang" -- Seals' term for the work of launching a comprehensive ERP system at one time -- was wrapped up in April 2015, Breitburn set about to ensure that data standards defined during the implementation were continuously met by its business users.

 Patrick Sealsvice president and CIO, Breitburn Energy

-There was some give and take in the effort to ease the burden on users.
-As part of that easing, the Breitburn data team reduced the number of primary attributes required to successfully fill out some business documents.
+There was some give and take in the effort in order to ease the burden on users, Seals said.
+As part of that process, for example, the Breitburn data team reduced the number of primary attributes required to successfully fill out some business documents.

 "We needed a tool that identified problems with data and that, as we added new data, ensured internal folks adhered to the standard," Seals said.
-He said Naveego's cloud-based tools enabled Breitburn analysts to check data quality for problems.
+Naveego's cloud-based technology lets Breitburn's data analysts check for data quality problems in the ERP system and flags errors as data is entered, he noted.

-Naveego last week updated its data quality software, with a release that includes cross-system data comparison capabilities that make bad data more visible across diverse systems.
-Such comparisons make the tools a useful addition to Seals' toolbox.
+Naveego last week updated its data quality software, with a release that includes cross-system data comparison capabilities designed to make bad data more visible across diverse systems.
+Seals said such comparisons are a useful addition to Breiturn's data quality toolbox.

-"It easily shows the interrelationships of data and how terms are used in our different systems," Seals said.
-Connections to Naveego's data governance software, he added, help data managers highlight the downstream effect data quality issues can have on processes.
+"It easily shows the interrelationships of data and how terms are used in our different systems," he said.
+Connections to Naveego's MDM software, he added, help data managers at Breitburn highlight the downstream effect that data quality issues can have on business processes.

-Cross-system comparison is an important inclusion in Naveego's latest release, according to Michael Osterman, an independent researcher and consultant.
+Cross-system comparison is an important addition for data quality tools like Naveego's, according to Michael Osterman, an independent researcher and consultant.
 "Now, if you have similar elements in a CRM [customer relationship management] system and in an ERP system, you can quickly compare the data across them," he said.

-Osterman said Naveego's systems, which are cloud-based, were effectively focused on end users.
-"It is not just the person working on master data management that is the focus of their efforts.
+Osterman added that the functionality Naveego and other vendors provide for building data quality checks into business processes also puts some responsibility for quality at the front end of operations, where he thinks it should be.
+"It's not just the person working on master data management that is the focus of their efforts.
 Instead, the software is meant to help the end users out in the field," he said.
 "Each user has to be empowered to manage the data quality."

-Such hands-on end-user tools help streamline processes that uncover data quality issues.
-For a company like Breitburn Energy Partners, one that has been highly focused on acquisitions, tools that ensure members of the organization "fill in the blanks" on data are critical.
+Such tools help streamline the process of uncovering data quality issues.
+Particularly for a company like Breitburn that has been heavily focused on growing via acquisitions, software that ensures employees correctly "fill in the blanks" on data as it's entered into a system is becoming a critical data management component.

-The master limited partnership Breitburn Energy has encountered challenges in its pursuit of that strategy of acquisitions, development, and production of oil and gas properties in the United States, an area that has seen its share of ups and downs in recent years.
-Breitburn, at this writing, is restructuring under Chapter 11 in U.S. bankruptcy court.
+That's even more so because Breitburn has encountered some financial challenges in pursuit of its strategy of acquiring, developing and operating oil and gas production properties, a business that has seen its share of ups and downs in recent years.
+The company, set up as a master limited partnership, currently is restructuring under Chapter 11 in U.S. bankruptcy court.

 Explore how data governance helps ensure data integrity